Tyazhely Sputnik: History

+Launch

 The booster, vehicle L1-7V, was erected on LC-1 on 1 February.
 During prelaunch preparations and fueling, a potentially dangerous situation occurred when nitrogen from the probe's orientation system began to bleed out.
 The memory of the Nedelin catastrophe was still fresh and if the engine valves opened, the Blok L could ignite on the pad, potentially destroying the entire launch vehicle.
 Pad crews managed to lift the probe on its crane off the stack and turn the power off.
 It was found out that a slight movement of the probe while being placed on the stack had caused its onboard systems to think it was in space and had separated from the rocket, so it tried to carry out a communication session with the ground.
 A lock was installed on the probe until it was properly stacked.
 On 3 February, the roll gyro in the Blok I stage malfunctioned and had to be replaced.

 Tyazhely Sputnik was launched at 01:18:03 UTC on 4 February 1961, atop a Molniya 8K78 carrier rocket flying from Site 1/5 at the Baikonur Cosmodrome.
 The booster steered downrange into the night sky and could be seen for at least minutes.
 Everything worked perfectly up to the moment of orbital injection.
 However, tracking ships stationed in the Mediterranean Sea, in the Pacific Ocean, and off West Africa reported no Blok L engine start.
-The mission was a failure due to an embarrassing design oversight--the power transformer on the Blok L failed as it was not designed to operate in a vacuum.
+The mission was a failure due to a design oversight--the PT-200 DC power transformer that supplied power to the Blok L guidance system failed as it was not designed to operate in a vacuum.
 It was the largest payload yet launched into space and was a complete failure.
 TASS officially reported it as a "test payload."
 An attempt by Soviet air force tracking to search for the probe and Blok L a week later failed to locate it as by that time it had reentered the atmosphere.
 It re-entered the atmosphere over Siberia on 26 February 1961.